-The objective of this scoping mission is to prioritise the most important English language training needs
+The objective of this scoping mission is to assess and prioritise the

 The report recommends that DFID should focus on key areas of English

 inclusion in the new nation and to enable access to opportunities for

 relation to making sense of written texts in the work place;